RevenueCat/purchases-kmp/README.md

 1. On Android only, call `PurchasesFactory.setApplication()` in `Application.onCreate()`.
 2. In your common code, call `PurchasesFactory.configure()`.

 After this, you can access the SDK's singleton instance using `PurchasesFactory.sharedInstance`.
-This process is analogous to the [official SDK](https://www.revenuecat.com/docs/getting-started/configuring-sdk).
+This process is analogous to the [other SDKs](https://www.revenuecat.com/docs/getting-started/configuring-sdk).

 ### Sample
 An example implementation is provided in the `composeApp` and `iosApp` folders.